 Pevear & Volokhonsky

-‘In this woods’ appears in both my paperback and ebook, but the “oak that I agreed with” is something I have more of an issue with.
+“In this woods” sounds awful to me, but the “oak that I agreed with” is something I have more of an issue with.
 It sounds clunky to me in English, particularly compared to Briggs’s eloquent use of ‘affinity’.